Cognigy/Documentation/docs/en/docs/ai/nodes/basic/code/analytics-data.md

 ```

 !!! warning "Max length of custom fields"
-    You can store a maximum of 512 characters as the value for each of the custom fields
+    You can store a maximum of 512 characters as the value for each custom field.

 ## Analytics data life span
 <div class="divider"></div>